MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsConferencingPolicy.md

 ```
 ## DESCRIPTION

-Conferencing is an important part of Skype for Business Server: conferencing enables groups of users to come together online to view slides and video, share applications, exchange files, and otherwise communicate and collaborate.
+Conferencing is an important part of Skype for Business Online and Skype for Business Server: conferencing enables groups of users to come together online to view slides and video, share applications, exchange files, and otherwise communicate and collaborate.

 It's important for administrators to maintain control over conferences and conference settings.
 In some cases, there might be security concerns: by default, anyone, including unauthenticated users, can participate in meetings and save any of the slides or handouts distributed during those meetings.